bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 ### Exercise 1: Perform a "homemade" test for differential expression between the sexes

+You're curious whether any genes are differntially expressed between sexes (in whole blood).
+Before you do the DE analysis the "right" way with DESeq2, you're first going to perform your own naive "homemade" analysis to get an idea of what DESeq2 is doing behind the scenes at a basic level.
+This will involve regressing expression quantifications from GTEx onto sample sex, and identifying genes with significant differences in expression between sexes.<br><br>

 #### **Step 1.1**: Loading data and importing libraries

-Because the data are rectangular data of mixed type, we use Pandas to read the data into a data frame.
-Numpy is another alternative (and is superior in many ways), but the PyDESeq2 documentation uses Pandas, so we will stick with that for now.
-We will also use statsmodels to perform our "homemade" differential expression test, followed by PyDESeq2 to apply the more sophisticated test.
+Because the data are rectangular data of mixed type, you can use `pandas` to read the data into a data frame.
+You will also need `statsmodels` to perform your "homemade" differential expression test, followed by PyDESeq2 to apply the more sophisticated test.
+You'll also need `numpy` to do some data transformations.
 Here is code to load those up, along with the data.
 You will need to modify the file paths to direct it to wherever you stored the data.

 ```
 import numpy as np